Voice

 FieldTypeDescription

-protocolstringThe voice protocol to use (udp or webrtc)
+protocolstringThe voice protocol to use

 data?protocol data | stringThe voice connection data or WebRTC SDP